Before jumping into how to beat procrastination, first, let’s acknowledge the obvious: I have really good hair today.

 Paddle boarding.
 Because it’s fun and easy and not filled with the kind of immobilizing existential doubt that leads one inexorably to an iron-clad belief in their own helplessness.
 I mean, come on: Which of those two options seems more appealing to you?

 If you chose immobilizing existential doubt, yay!
 You’re going far, my friend!

 If not – like the rest of us – you’ve got some learning to do.

 Procrastination isn’t the only evil, either.
 There’s a devil on your other shoulder, too.
 Let’s call him the Shiny Object Devil, always convincing you that that project over there looks much more appealing than this one right in front of you.
 Even if you do manage to beat Procrastination Devil, Shiny Object Devil is right there to steal your time, energy and money, and funnel it toward a brand spankin’ new project, leaving the first forgotten in the dust.

 Wait, two devils??
 No angels, even?
 Well, that’s what we’re here to fix.
 You gotta be your own angel.

 That’s why I wrote Get the Hell Into It: Stop Bouncing from Idea to Idea and Learn to See Things Through.
 Think of it as a helpful primer on how to stop effing messing around and start actually getting things done.

-Because I think our beating procrastination is so important, I’ve included lots of resources in this guide.
+Because I think working to beat procrastination is so important, I’ve included lots of resources in this book.
 They come in two forms:

 These are some of my favorite go-to articles, ideas, inspiration and more.
 I don’t include that many, because I want the ones I do put in to be meaningful.
 I highly recommend you check them out.
 Good stuff, people.
 (Also, I won’t lie, a few GIFs.)